 The North East Scotland Food & Drink Awards are delivered in partnership by Opportunity North East (ONE) and Aberdeenshire Council.
 The Awards celebrate innovation and excellence while rewarding success in the food and drink sector.
 Free to enter, they are open to food and drink producers based in the North East.

 The Food and Drink Business Growth Programme, supported by Aberdeenshire Council, is uniquely designed to support owners and managers of food and drink companies in North East Scotland to develop and grow their business in Scotland, the UK and internationally.
-Applications for the 2018 programme has now closed but for further information about future programmes, please contact Jane MacLeod email@example.com 01224 061123.
+The application process for the 2018 programme has now closed but for further information about future programmes, please contact Jane MacLeod email@example.com 01224 061123.

 ONE’s food, drink and agriculture sector board comprises:

 Patrick Machray OBE